vince-from-nice/osmaxil/README.md

 Plugins settings include for example which changeset source label and comment to use, or minimal matching score (see the section "How it works").

 You also need to create you own password.properties file in src/main/resources which contains you private passwords (for OSM API and local PostGIS connection).

+### Populate local PostGIS ###

+The program use a local PostGIS database in order to match imports with existing OSM elements.

+So before to launch the program you need to populate your local PostGIS instance with OSM data related to the area you wan to update.

+You can have a look to the file misc/setup_postgis.sh as example.

 ### Launch it !! ###